jrodrigv/PhysicsRangeExtender/README.md

 # PhysicsRangeExtender
-This is a KSP mod that will extend the physics range (~ 200 km)
+This is a KSP mod based on a piece of code written by BahamutoD for BDArmory and improved by myself.

+Basically it extends game physics range to 200 km!